yugabyte/yugabyte-db/architecture/design/multi-region-2DC-deployment.md

 * The responsibility of replication from a subset of source tablets is assigned to each of the nodes in the sink cluster.
 * Each node in the sync cluster pulls the change stream from the source cluster for the tablets that have been assigned to it.
 These changes are then applied to the sink cluster.

-The sync cluster maintains the state of replication in a separate `system.replication` table.
+The sync cluster maintains the state of replication in a separate `system.cdc_state` table.
 The following information is tracked for each tablet in the source cluster that needs to be replicated:
 * Details of the source tablet, along with which table it belongs to
 * The node in the sink cluster that is currently responsible for replicating the data
 * The last operation id that was successfully committed into the sink cluster